Can-Dogs-Get-STDs.jpg

 Infected puppies can show off a number of symptoms, including discolored stool (yellow/green), breathing troubles, abdomen pain and swelling, cold body temperatures, bruises, general weakness, and loss of appetite.
 Given the terrible toll CHV can take on pups, it’s especially important for breeders to have their dogs tested before they are allowed to mate.

 Antiviral treatment is possible for puppies upon early detection, but the effectiveness of the treatment is not guaranteed, and chances of survival will decrease dramatically as time passes.
 A vaccine is available to pregnant bitches in Europe, but no such vaccine is available in the U.S. at this time.
-Once a dog is infected, it will be infected for life, so if a dog is diagnosed with canine herpes virus or is suspected to be carrying the disease, that dog absolutely should be prohibited from breeding.
+Once a dog is infected, it will be infected for life, so if a dog is diagnosed with the canine herpes virus or is suspected to be carrying the disease, that dog absolutely should be prohibited from breeding.

 Brucellosis

 This venereal disease is caused by bacteria that invade the body via bodily fluids (typically during sexual contact) and attack a dog’s reproductive organs.
-The early stages of infection can be difficult to detect, and once the disease takes hold it reproduces and spreads to other areas of the body.
+The early stages of infection can be difficult to detect, and once the disease takes hold, it reproduces and spreads to other areas of the body.
 Signs can include swelling of the lymph nodes, eyes, kidneys, and arthritis.
 If a pregnant bitch is infected with the disease, her pups will also become infected and will likely be aborted or stillborn.
 And, to make matters worse, brucellosis can also be passed on to humans via contact with infected animals and their fluids/waste.

 Unfortunately, there is no cure for brucellosis, and no vaccine exists currently.
 Once a dog becomes infected with the bacteria, it is very difficult to completely eliminate it from the body.
 Some have claimed that they were able to successfully rid their dogs of the bacteria through dietary changes and immune-boosting supplements, but even in these cases, it’s been said that the process to completely rid a dog of the bacteria can take many years.